Fragjacker/DoW-Mod-Manager/README.md

 ![mod_manager_v15](https://user-images.githubusercontent.com/19975052/64075492-665e8f80-ccb9-11e9-9bc9-ebe7093b5b42.png)
 # DoW-Mod-Manager-1.5

-This application allows for easy launch mods and managing of large collection of mods for Warhammer 40K Dawn of War: Soulstorm:tm:.
+This application allows for easy launch mods and managing of large collection of mods for Warhammer 40K Dawn of War: Soulstorm:tm: and Warhammer 40K Dawn of War: Dark Crusade:tm:.
 This version is supposed to fix some issues from version 1.4 of the Mod Manager while also adding some new functionality.

 ## Version 1.5 Changelog: